Remuneration guidelines and compensation reports

 Deviation from the guidelines

 The board of directors may temporarily resolve to deviate from the guidelines, in whole or in part, if there in an individual case are special circumstances where a deviation is necessary in order to serve the company’s long-term interests, including its sustainability, or to ensure the company’s financial viability.
 As set out above, the compensation committee’s tasks include preparing the board of directors’ resolutions in respect to remuneration-related matters for the CEO and the Executive Committee.
 This includes any resolutions to temporarily deviate from the guidelines.

 Information regarding levels and structure for remuneration within Scandic, and evaluation of programs for variable remuneration and the company’s application of the guidelines for remuneration to senior executives during 2019

 For information regarding the application of, and deviation from, the guidelines for remuneration to the senior executives during 2019, see the board of directors’ evaluation of remuneration to the senior executives (report according to the Swedish Corporate Governance Code 9.1), and the auditor’s statement according to Chapter 8, section 54 of the Swedish Companies Act.
-Both documents will no later than 25 May 2020 be available on Scandic’s website https://www.scandichotelsgroup.com/corporate-governance/general-meeting/general-meetings/annual-general-meeting-2020/.
+Both documents will no later than 25 May 2020 be available on Scandic’s website or in related documents below: https://www.scandichotelsgroup.com/corporate-governance/general-meeting/general-meetings/annual-general-meeting-2020/.